-1. Provide safe roads while minimizing impact on the mountain landscape, environment, cultural/historical sites, and prime agricultural land.

-- Design so the natural landscape is dominant - Use diverse means to achieve safety, including access management, traffic calming, accepting of slower speeds, turn lanes not just standard widening and realignment. - Identify problem areas and correct using the diverse methods above - Provide for pedestrian and bike safety. - Design to avoid sprawling development, encourage development around existing commercial corridors.
-Retain rural character. - Preserve sense of place.

-2. Recognize that development and communities, influence roads and vice versa.
-Coordinate planning for roads with planning for appropriate development.

-- Include communities in decision making and respect their wishes. - Coordinate road design and improvements with planned and existing land use. - Access management needs to be implemented on commercial corridors that will experience growth in the future to preserve mobility. - Adequate access should be provided to all institutions.
+- 1. Provide input to the North Carolina Department of Transportation (NCDOT) to encourage safe roads while minimizing impact on the mountain landscape, environment, cultural/historical sites, and prime agricultural land. - Design so the natural landscape is dominant - Use diverse means to achieve safety, including access management, traffic calming, accepting of slower speeds, turn lanes not just standard widening and realignment. - Identify problem areas and correct using the diverse methods above - Provide for pedestrian and bike safety. - Design to avoid sprawling development, encourage development around existing commercial corridors.
+Retain rural character. - Preserve sense of place. - 2.
+Recognize that development and communities, influence roads and vice versa.
+Coordinate planning for roads with planning for appropriate development. - Include communities in decision making and respect their wishes. - Coordinate road design and improvements with planned and existing land use. - Access management needs to be implemented on commercial corridors that will experience growth in the future to preserve mobility. - Adequate access should be provided to all institutions.

-3. Promote growth and development patterns that reduce trip length, emissions and congestion

-- Develop multi-modal transportation planning. - Integrate development review with transportation planning.
+- 3. Promote growth and development patterns that reduce trip length, emissions and congestion - Consider development of multi-modal transportation planning. - Integrate development review with transportation planning.
 Review subdivision ordinance for pedestrian friendly transportation (bike, transit, walking) and consider implementing. - Encourage growth of local and regional public transportation.
-Support locally developed plans. - Build streets and roads for connectivity (eliminate cul-de-sac concept, keep transportation moving). - Improve mobility options for aging and disabled populations. - Establish funding sources to aid DOT in funding of sidewalks and other enhancements. - Incentives for development closer to existing commercial centers around Franklin and Highlands.
-Eliminate sprawl on main thoroughfares. - Encourage and promote mixed use development. - Create Greenway Master Plan. (explore Rails to Trails). - Promote sustainability through making transportation choices readily available. - 4.
+Support locally developed plans. - Encourage construction of streets and roads for connectivity (eliminate cul-de-sac concept, keep transportation moving). - Improve mobility options for aging and disabled populations. - Consider incentives for development closer to existing commercial centers around Franklin and Highlands.
+Eliminate sprawl on main thoroughfares. - Encourage and promote mixed use development. - Encourage the creation of a Greenway Master Plan. (explore Rails to Trails). - Promote sustainability through making transportation choices readily available. - 4.
 Continue to support the Rural Planning Organization (RPO) by delegating staff to the two committees, the Transportation Advisory Committee and the Technical Coordinating Committee, which sets the regional transportation priorities for Macon, Cherokee, Clay, Graham, Swain and Jackson Counties. - 5.
 Update the NCDOT Comprehensive Transportation Plan (CTP) as the Macon County Comprehensive Plan is updated, or following any major land use changes within the municipalities or the County.